John 3:7 - Don't marvel that I said to you, "You [Nicodemus] must be born [begotten] anew." -- World English

 Likewise, we believe that many have traditionally misapplied what Jesus said here as meaning that which is begotten of the flesh is a fleshly, physical being, and that which is begotten of the spirit is a spirit being.
 Jesus, however, also spoke of being born of water; does this mean that one born of water is water in substance?
 (John 3:5) Additionally, John speaks several times of believers as being "born of God."
 (1 John 3:9; 4:7; 5:1.5.18) Are we to think that who belong to Christ are Gods -- Supreme Beings?
 Additionally, that which was begotten* of the spirit as spoken in Matthew 1:20 is definitely not a spirit in substance.
 The new creature is of the same plane existence as the old creation through Adam that has been subjected to a bondage of corruption and vanity. -- Romans 8:20-22.

 As we have already shown, forms of the Greek word often renders as "born" throughout of John 3 is often transliterated as gennao.
 Strong numbers it 1080.
 This word can refer to actual birth or it can refer to conception.
 In Matthew 1:20, it obviously refers to conception, and thus it is often render there as "conceived".
 We believe that this is what Jesus had in mind in John 3.
 He was speaking of being conceived, or many prefer, begotten again of spirit and water.
 We believe that actual birth comes in the "last day," when that which has been begotten is raised.
 The conception in this age results, we believe, in what the apostle Paul refers to as seed, a grain.
 (1 Corinthians 15:37) God gives or assigns it -- the seed -- a body, first as fleshly, earthly, terrestrial.
 (1 Corinthians 15:38,46) If it -- the seed -- in this age puts on corruption, it then, we believe, assigned the spiritual, celestial body.
-(1 Corinthians 15:43) As we show in our studies, With What Kind of Body Will We Be Raised? and The Manner of the Resurrection, those called in the Gospel Age, are first given, or assigned the fleshly body, and are given, or assigned, the spiritual body only if they "put on incorruption", having proven an incorruptible faithfulness to God.
+(1 Corinthians 15:43) As we show in our studies, With What Kind of Body Will We Be Raised? and Resurrection Bodies, those called in the Gospel Age, are first given, or assigned the fleshly body, and are given, or assigned, the spiritual body only if they "put on incorruption", having proven an incorruptible faithfulness to God.
 Thus, we conclude that all called in this age become sons of God, but not all jointly sacrifice with Christ so as to become joint-heirs with Christ.
 (Romans 8:17) Those who do attain the mark or goal or the prize of the high calling are, we believe, the joint-heirs with Christ.
 (Philippians 3:12-14) From this, we conclude that all others -- who have been called but do not in this age prove themselves incorruptible the physical, terrestrial level, and evidently that is the way they will be raised in the "last day".

 In Romans 8:19-22, Paul speaks of the old creation through Adam as having the opportunity of becoming sons of God in the age to come.
 This is obviously not referring to those called in this age, but rather it refers to the unbelieving world of mankind who are to receive the blessings of the kingdom rule in the age to come. -- See also our study: Mankind's Course to the Day of Judgment.